Spyros Galanis profile picture

 Spyros Galanis

-Department of Economics · Durham University Business School · spyros.galanis'at'durham.ac.uk
+Professor of Economics · Durham University Business School

 My main research focuses on the role that uncertainty, information and bounded perception have on single- and multi-agent decision making.
 I study when information is valuable and whether markets (including the prediction markets) aggregate and reveal information through their price mechanism, when traders are ambiguity averse or they can acquire costly signals.
-I examine under which conditions speculative trade occurs, in three different settings: when traders have a bounded perception of their uncertainty due to their unawareness, when they are dynamically and time inconsistent, and when they are not financially sophisticated enough to formulate complex trading strategies. .
+I examine under which conditions speculative trade occurs in several settings: when there is a possibility of insider trading, when traders have a bounded perception of their uncertainty due to their unawareness, when they are dynamically and time inconsistent, and when they are not financially sophisticated enough to formulate complex trading strategies.

 Publications